Alumni Mentor Networking Program Frequently Asked Questions

 How Many Mentees Will I Have?

 You may take on as many mentees as you feel comfortable helping.
 If are very busy when students contact you, please respond to at least notify them of when you will be available.
-If it will be for an extended period of time, such as while you are on vacation or during a very busy time at your job, change your profile to make it "inactive."
+If it will be for an extended period of time, such as while you are on vacation or during a very busy time at your job, please send a notification email to email@example.com

 Will Students Ask Me for a Job or Internship?

-You may be asked to offer guidance on how to search for a job or internship, but students are clearly told not to use the CAN as placement program It is up to the alumni to determine if they would like to offer that kind of assistance.
+You may be asked to offer guidance on how to search for a job or internship, but students are clearly told not to use the alumni mentoring program as a placement program.
+It is up to the alumni to determine if they would like to offer that kind of assistance.
 You can always e-mail us any job or internship postings.

 What Kind of Preparation Do Mentees Receive?

-Before students contact alumni through the CAN or LinkedIn, they attend the Building Professional Relationships Workshop, through which they gain useful information on how to conduct themselves, network and behave properly.
+Before students contact alumni, they attend the Building Professional Relationships Workshop, through which they gain useful information on how to conduct themselves, network, and behave properly.

 We expect this to be extremely rare, but if you have any issues at any time with a student behaving unprofessionally (e.g., not showing for an appointment, showing up late, etc.) please notify us.
-Students are clearly told that they may be banned from using the CAN in the future if we receive a complaint.
+Students are clearly told that they may be banned from using the Magner Career Center services in the future if we receive a complaint.

-Becoming a Career Advisor Network Volunteer is a rewarding way to stay connected with Brooklyn College and make a difference in the lives of our students.
+Becoming an alumni mentor is a rewarding way to stay connected with Brooklyn College and make a difference in the lives of our students.
 On behalf of Brooklyn College, the Magner Career Center, the Office of Alumni Affairs and our students, we would like to thank you for giving back.
 Without all of you, this would not be possible.

-For more information about this program or if you have any questions, please contact Natalia Guarin-Klein, associate director for mentoring and alumni programs via e-mail or telephone, 718.951.5696.
+For more information about this program or if you have any questions, please e-mail or telephone, 718.951.5696.